 Mostra FIRE!!

 Celebrating another year with pride, the Mostra FIRE!!
 Film Festival showcases the best LGBTIQ+ films from across the world.
 Organized by Casal Lambda de Barcelona since 1995, it was the first LGBTIQ+ film festival in Spain.
 The festival aims to deal with diversity through a carefully curated selection of feature-length films, shorts and documentaries.
 For nearly two weeks, the Institut Français will host a wide range of films featuring stories and testimonies from individuals, creators who break down barriers, fight for human rights and help—through love—to build a fairer and freer world.
+The 2026 program is in the works and will soon be announced.

-The festival opens with Javier van de Couter's Tesis sobre una domesticación (Argentina, 2024), the story of trans actress and writer Camila Sosa Villada, who masterfully embodies a protagonist who refuses to succumb to either the norms of success and family or the expectations of life as a trans woman.
+Last year the festival opened with Javier van de Couter's Tesis sobre una domesticación (Argentina, 2024), the story of trans actress and writer Camila Sosa Villada, who masterfully embodies a protagonist who refuses to succumb to either the norms of success and family or the expectations of life as a trans woman.
 Other films in the packed agenda include Marco Calvani's High Tide (USA, 2024), set in Provincetown, it weaves a colorful web of queer lives intersecting on the beaches of one of North America’s premier gay destinations; D.W.
 Waterson's Backspot (Canada, 2023) with a high-voltage soundtrack that flips the gay cheerleading genre on its head; Fawzia Mirza's directorial debut The Queen of My Dreams (Canada, Pakistan, 2023), a luminous comedy-drama about the complicated (and often omnipresent) bonds between mothers and daughters; Morgan Simon's Une vie rêvée (Somewhere in Love), the touching story of a mother and son struggling to make ends meet in a low-income housing estate in the Paris suburbs, a celebration of everyday love and family in its many forms; and Rohan Parashuram Kanawade's debut feature Cactus Pears (India, UK, Canada, 2025) a natural and sincere narrative of familial bereavement and queer longing that moves away from the most predictable tropes, a gem of independent Indian cinema.

 All films are shown in original version most with subtitles in Catalan and English. mostrafire.com